godaddy/gasket/packages/gasket-core/README.md

 A plugin is a module that exports a `name` and `hooks` object (See [Plugins Guide]).
-In your `gasket.mjs` file, you can import plugins and add them to the `plugins` array of the Gasket configuration.
+In your `gasket.js` file, you can import plugins and add them to the `plugins` array of the Gasket configuration.

 ## Lifecycles